Christmas Closure

 • work in hotels and other places offering accommodation.

 In certain circumstances young persons under the age of 14 can also work.
-However, this will often depend on the particular by-laws of the Local Authority where they live so you should check the policies on this with your local council.
+However, this will often depend on the particular by-laws of the local authority where they live so you should check the policies on this with your local council.

 Young people can start full-time employment as soon as they leave school, which is on the last Friday in June of the year that they turn 16 years old.
 Please note that there is now a requirement for young people to continue to participate in education and training up until the age of 18.
 If a young person starts a full time job at 16 they will still need to complete at least 280 guided learning hours a year in education or training.
-Your Local Authority should have further information on how this can be done and the government guidance on Participation of young people: education, employment or training can be found here.
+Your local authority should have further information on how this can be done and the government guidance on Participation of young people: education, employment or training can be found here.

 How many hours can a young person work?